 Developing a customer journey strategy begins with mapping the steps the consumer takes on the route to purchase.
 This mapping process can be complex as customers engage with touchpoints across multiple channels.
 Increasing the use of mobile and social has also multiplied the number and frequency of contacts during a typical journey.

-Applying analytics to the customer journey map can help your business better understand customer interactions and bridge the gap between devices and channels for more unified and satisfying customer experience.
+Applying the customer experience statistics and analytics to the customer journey map can help your business better understand customer interactions and bridge the gap between devices and channels for a unified and satisfying omnichannel consumer experience.

 It is not possible to deliver seamless experiences across diverse touchpoints without the right technology to enable it.
-Going further building the right technology stack to deliver a seamless experience across channels is important to deliver omnichannel user experience.
+Building the right technology stack to deliver a seamless experience across channels is important to achieving success with omnichannel customer engagement.

 Key tools that can be used to enhance omnichannel customer experience at different touchpoints.